 Calls into the file store can use bare strings; size will be queried from the job store if unavailable in the ID.

-init(fileStoreID, size)

-Initialize self.
+(fileStoreID, size, executable=False) Initialize self.
 See help(type(self)) for accurate signature.

 pack()

 Pack the FileID into a string so it can be passed through external code.